RALPH@home

 1) Message boards : RALPH@home bug list : Bug reports for Ralph 5.16 (Message 1691)

-Posted 2583 days ago by Moderator9
+Posted 23 May 2006 by Moderator9

-I have \"NO searching...\" and \"Accepted\" graphic at all!!!
+I have "NO searching..." and "Accepted" graphic at all!!!

-The \"Lowest\" is broken into many pieces....
+The "Lowest" is broken into many pieces....

 And the step counter is awfully slow!!!